mattou07/iis-builder/README.md

 Now we need to setup the HTTPS bindings, first we create a New-SelfSignedCertificate for each binding and set the Dns name to be the one of the bindings we have defined in the json.
 Now that we have a certificate created we can create the binding for the IIS site.

-The next part will take our newly created certificates and assign it to our bindings using a netsh command.
+The next part will take our newly created certificates and assign it to our bindings.
 For the certificates to be trusted by the browser we add it to the Root directory of the local machine.

 We then need to setup the correct file permissions on the folder.
-This was primarily setup for Umbraco you may want to enforce stricter permissions on your local site for testing.
+This was primarily setup for Umbraco you may want to enforce stricter permissions or assign other entities to meet your requirements.

 We give the following entities Modify permissions on the web root: